numinos1/cwa-docker/README.md

 # Directory Structure

-/database       Where Docker will mount the MySQL database files /docs           Markdown documentation files
+/mysql          Where Docker will mount the MySQL database files /docs           Markdown documentation files
-/init           Shell scripts for initialization /migration      Node scripts
+/init           Shell scripts for initialization /utils          Node scripts
-/mysqldumps     Where Docker will mount the backup.tar.gz database dump /wp-content     Where Docker will mount the wp-content Wordpress directory
+/wp-content     Where Docker will mount the wp-content Wordpress directory